MAHENDRA077/WEB-Scrapping/README.md

 # WEB-Scrapping
 Collection of Data from websites
-Used Python,Beautiful Soup to scrap the data.
+Using Python,Beautiful Soup to scrap the data.